maszynatrurla/ppraxis/README.md

 # Programming Praxis in C

-Several years ago I made several exercises from page http://programmingpraxis.com
+Several years ago I did some exercises from page http://programmingpraxis.com

 I used C programming language, as that was what I was using at work.